 What is AMP?

-An AMP page is a special version of a regular site page, that needs to be built using AMP HTML, a subset of standard HTML with a few tags replaced with AMP-specific counterparts like
+An AMP page is a special version of a regular site page, built using AMP HTML.
+This is a subset of standard HTML with a few tags replaced with AMP-specific counterparts like

 <amp-img>.
 Google also requires AMP pages to include the AMP JS library which performs optimizations on your page.